2 Ways to Reset Safari to Default Settings on Mac

 1. Quit your Safari browser.

 2. If your Safari browser is still in use, use the Force Quit feature in the Finder to quit it.
-Just click Apple menu > Force Quit.
+Just click the Apple menu > Force Quit.

 3. Launch Terminal via Spotlight or Launchpad.